gph82/mdciao/doc/highlights.rst

       :align: left
       :name: comparisonfig

       [``freq_comparison.pdf``]Neighborhood comparison for R131 between our MD simulations and the original 3SN6 crystal structure.
 We can see how the neighborhood *relaxes* and changes.
-Some close residues, in particular I278, move further than 4 Ang away from R131.
-Analogously, we see how Y219 also enters the neighborhood.
+Some close residues, in particular I278, move further than 4.5 Å away from R131.
 You can see these residues highlighted in the `3D visualization`_.
 We have used a custom title and custom keys for clarity of the figure (options ``-t`` and ``-k``).
 Also, since all contact labels share the 'R131'  label, we can remove it with the ``-a`` (anchor residue).